ToolTech/Distributed_Domain_Demo/README.md

 Generate License
 ================
-Run the "licApp.exe" application in the Tools/LicApp directory and press "Copy Request" and send clipboard content to email adress above
+Run the "licApp.exe" application in the LicApp directory and press "Copy Request" and send clipboard content to email adress above

 Running the demo
 ================